ShahrukhS/Twitter-Classification-Tasks-with-BERT/Assignment 2/README.md

                         The tweetEval dataset location --model_class MODEL_CLASS
-                        The pre-trained hugginface model to load --dataset {emotion,hate,sentiment}
+                        The pre-trained hugginface model to load --task {emotion,hate,sentiment}
-                        The TweetEval dataset to choose --model_to_load MODEL_TO_LOAD
+                        The classification task from options of 3 tasks --model_to_load MODEL_TO_LOAD
                         Load pre-trained BERT
   --save SAVE           Save the model to disk